 Diablo 4: War Plans Guide – How the new endgame system works

-With the new expansion “Lord of Hatred” from Diablo 4, the endgame is also mixed up with new features.
-A significant role is played by the new war plans.
-What exactly this is and how to use it cleverly, you will find out here.
+With the new expansion “Lord of Hatred” from Diablo 4, the endgame is also spiced up with new features.
+A significant role is played by the new War Plans.
+What exactly this is and how you can use it cleverly, you will find out here.

-With war plans, you can create your own endgame plan in a kind of roadmap system.
-This allows you to choose a sequence of 5 activities and customize it with modifiers.
-Along your chosen tasks, you will earn rewards for your progress.
+With War Plans, you can create your own endgame plan in a sort of roadmap system.
+This allows you to choose a sequence of 5 activities and customize them with modifiers.
+Along your chosen tasks, you will receive rewards for your progress.

 In doing so, you collect activity points for an exclusive skill tree.
-How exactly this works and why it is worthwhile will be explained to you.
+How exactly this works and why it’s worth it, we will explain to you.

-How to unlock war plans?
-To be able to use the war plans at all, you must have defeated the final boss at the end of the campaign and accept the quest “The War for Sanctuary”.
-This will send you to Tyrael in Temis and unlock the feature for you.
+How to unlock War Plans?
+In order to use the War Plans at all, you must have defeated the final boss at the end of the campaign and accept the quest “The War for Sanctuary”.
+This sends you to Tyrael in Temis and unlocks the feature for you.

 Start video